phoenix277yt/puremint/README.md

 3. A list of recommended ingredients is displayed on the same page.

 ---

-## 🧠 Future Enhancements
-- Add more advanced AI models for ingredient selection.
-- Build a database to store user profiles and ingredient information.
-- Improve UI/UX with CSS and JavaScript interactivity.
-- Host the project online for public access.

----

-## 💖 Contributing
-### Contributions are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a feature branch ``git checkout -b feature-name``.
-3. Commit changes ``git commit -m "Description"``.
-4. Push to the branch ``git push origin feature-name``.
-5. Open a pull request.

----

-### 📜 License
-This project is licensed under the Apache v2 License.

 ### ✨ Acknowledgments
 Thanks to Flask for making backend development simple.